 A precondition for our business

 In order for LKAB to continue mining iron ore, be a world-leading export company and an active member of society, we need access to the land on which people are currently living.
-It is decisive for our business and the continued development of our operating locations that the urban transformations can be conducted in collaboration and agreement with our stakeholders.
-As a wholly state-owned company with a compelling history and local links, there are even stronger demands placed on us to manage urban transformation in a socially, financially and environmentally sustainable manner.
+It is crucial for our business and the continued development of our operating locations that the urban transformations can be conducted in collaboration and agreement with our stakeholders.
+As a wholly state-owned company with a compelling history and local links, there are even stronger demands placed on us to manage the urban transformation in a socially, financially and environmentally sustainable manner.

 Urban transformation is, quite simply, a precondition for continued mining.
 In order for LKAB and the surrounding communities to continue to develop, the urban transformation must be implemented in collaboration and mutual understanding with those affected.
 This is a large and complex process which will continue for many years, affecting a large proportion of the population in Malmfälten.